Skip to Content

 Start your day by visiting one of the most popular tourist attractions in the city, the Clifton Suspension Bridge.

-This bridge was designed by Isambard Kingdom Brunel and spans the Avon Gorge.
 You can walk or cycle across the bridge, or take a tour to learn more about its history.

 Bristol Cathedral is one of the most beautiful in the country and is definitely worth a visit.

-You will learn how it was built, what it was like on board, and can even climb to the crow’s nest if you are so inclined.
+You will learn how it was built, and what it was like on board, and can even climb to the crow’s nest if you are so inclined.

 2. Farleigh Hungerford Castle